 Here's the television version of the track that opens this year's mix:

 I chose it in my grandmother's honor, and I'm confident it's an opening she's going to enjoy.

-Back again soon with a beat-inspired classic from Art Carney and a short homage to one of the better-known campers from the summer camp my grandmother and godmother ran.
+Back again soon with a beat-inspired classic from Art Carney and a short homage to one of the better-known campers from the summer camp my grandmother and godmother ran for 50 years.